 Rationale for Choice of Methods

-The reason for opting for a modelling analysis of the participant data is because it provides a way of decomposing choice behaviour (i.e., decision outcomes and their associated response times) into separable components relating to (1) the time course of processing information form a stimuli and (2) the time required to make a decision, given the information that has been considered.
+The reason for opting for a modelling analysis of the participant data is that it provides a way of decomposing choice behaviour (i.e., decision outcomes and their associated response times) into separable components relating to (1) the time course of processing information form a stimuli and (2) the time required to make a decision, given the information that has been considered.
 This property of the model-based analysis overcomes key limitations in applying conventional statistical analysis to traditional measures of performance (e.g., accuracy and mean response time).
 For example, conventional methods of analysis cannot distinguish time costs associated with the quality of information driving the decision process, or time-costs associated with the degree of decision-caution – both relevant factors for investigating the speed-accuracy trade-off.

 Participants, Description and Number, and Inclusion/Exclusion Criteria/Recruitment Strategy